 Asian English Teaching Jobs

-So, you are interested in teaching English in Asia in 2016!
+So, you are interested in teaching English in Asia in 2021-2022!
 Japan, South Korea, China, Taiwan and are some of the biggest markets for English teachers in Asia (not considering the ASEAN nations above).
 These countries are all both quite similar and still a bit different.
-Choosing a starting place can be difficult when there are so many options and you may not be so familiar with the different countries.
+Choosing a starting place, like Teaching English in the Middle East, can be difficult when there are so many options and you may not be so familiar with the different countries.
 For example China: With an estimated 300 million Chinese learning English, this large country is also the largest job market for Teaching English in Asian Countries.
 And approximately 1,000 new English teachers are hired each month.
-Ii is estimated that this number will double in China the coming years.
-Major Asian cities like Tokyo (Japan), Seoul (South Korea) and Shanghai (China) have over 10 million people and are home to 1,000 language schools employing up to 15,000 foreign English teachers.
+It is estimated that this number will double in China in the coming years.
+Major Asian cities like Tokyo (Japan), Seoul (South Korea) and Shanghai (China) has over 10 million people and are home to 1,000 language schools employing up to 15,000 foreign English teachers.